tedvankessel/udacity-data-pipelines-with-airflow/README.md

 	}
  The details of the default conviguration and schedule are shown in the following screenshot:
  ![task details](./image_data/tvkDAGv2_details.png)

+### Rubric item: Staging the data

+	Task to stage JSON data is included in the DAG and uses the RedshiftStage operator Task uses params
+	Logging used
+	The database connection is created by using a hook and a connection

 ### Installing
 ## References